ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The optional endOfMessage parameter supports partial sending and is described in
 {{send-partial}}.

+Framers can be used to instruct the transport service to pre- or suspend the message data with additional information that can be used at the reeceiver to detect messages bourndaries.
+This is further decribed in {{framing}}.

 ## Basic Sending {#send-basic}

 The most basic form of sending on a connection involves enqueuing a single Data